Published: November 02, 2005

 Financial exploitation is a crime.
-It is often committed by a person who is trusted by the victim, such as a family member, caregiver, financial advisor, or a person acting under the terms of a power of attorney.
+It is often committed by a person that is trusted by the victim, such as a family member, caregiver, financial advisor, or a person acting under the terms of a power of attorney.
 Some seniors voluntarily turn their personal finances over to a family caregiver with the hope of avoiding probate court.
 This has resulted in crimes including theft, mismanagement of money or the sale of property without consent.

-If you are interested in the benefits available to you as a Medicare beneficiary, visit the federal government’s Medicare website (www.medicare.gov).
+If you are interested in the benefits available to you as a Medicare beneficiary, visit the federal government’s Medicare web site (www.medicare.gov).
 You also can call 800-MEDICARE (800-633-4227).

 What are some signs of health fraud?

 Signs of health fraud include: